Great Teaching, Great Learning, Great Fun!

-Children study all the subjects found in the National Curriculum, including French at Key Stages 1 and 2.
+Children study all the subjects found in the National Curriculum, including French and/or Spanish at Key Stages 1 and 2.

-For their Literacy and Maths lessons the pupils are streamed according to ability.
+For their Phonics/Spelling, Punctuation and Grammar, English and Maths lessons the pupils are streamed according to ability.

 The needs of the individual are paramount, so groups will remain flexible and pupils will be moved around according to their current needs to ensure all make good progress.